Personal Injury Lawyer in Houston, TX

-If you have not yet scheduled a consultation with our experienced legal team, please do so now.
-As an injury victim, you deserve to understand your rights as codified by Texas law.
+You have not yet scheduled a consultation with our experienced legal team.
+Please do so now.
+As an Injury victim, you deserve to understand your rights.
+As codified by Texas law.
 You have nothing to lose by asking questions and receiving objective, personalized feedback.
-However, you may discover that by investing your time thusly, you have much to gain.
+However, you may discover that you have much to gain by investing your time.

 Personal injury lawyers are attorneys who specialize in representing individuals who have been injured as a result of someone else’s negligence or wrongdoing.
 In Texas, personal injury lawyers may handle a wide range of cases, including car accidents, medical malpractice, slip and fall accidents, and defective product cases.